Christopher Valerio Returns To Diamond After Scary Injury

 His father, a firefighter, said it was the worst wound he has seen on someone who did not also suffer a neck or brain injury.

-“It was traumatic” to witness, his father told CBS4 earlier this month.READ MORE: Following CBS4 Investigations, State Senator Proposes Changes To Colorado Assisted Living Regulations
+“It was traumatic” to witness, his father told CBS4 earlier this month.READ MORE: Denver Weather: Precipitation This Year Has Now Surpassed All of 2020

 The incident impacted the players, the coaches, even the opposing teams.
 A team from Massachusetts called the Cape Cod Clippers presented gifts to Chris Sunday – a signed jersey, cap, and baseball – after hearing his story.